John Wolyniec: Youth and amateur

 Wolyniec is native of Staten Island, New York City and attended Monsignor Farrell High School before playing four years of college soccer at Fordham University, where he led the nation in goals in 1998.
+He is of Polish descent.

 Playing career

 Professional

 Wolyniec was drafted by the MetroStars as the seventh–pick overall in the 1999 MLS College Draft.
 However, despite being a high pick, he was cut before playing any games.
 Wolyniec then signed with the Long Island Rough Riders of the A-League and led the team in goals.
 In the midst of the worst season in league history, the MetroStars called him up for a late-season stretch and he promptly scored in his first game with the team.

 In 2000, the Chicago Fire re-drafted Wolyniec with the 44th overall pick of the 2000 MLS SuperDraft.
 That season, the Fire sent him on loan with the MLS Project-40 and the Milwaukee Rampage where he scored three goals in four games.
 Back with the Fire, he scored just one goal all year, and, after scoring one early in 2001, was traded to the New England Revolution for Eric Wynalda.
 Wolyniec was cut after he playing one game.
 He spent the next two years in the A-League, with the Rochester Raging Rhinos in 2001 and with the Milwaukee Rampage in 2002.
 He was named league MVP during his time with the Rampage.

-In 2003, then MetroStars head coach Bob Bradley re-acquired Wolyniec in the MLS Supplemental Draft.
+In 2003, then MetroStars head coach Bob Bradley re-acquired Wolyniec in the MLS supplemental draft.
 Wolyniec came into his own during his second stint with the team, scoring a number of key goals, including two overtime game-winners and a late winner in the U.S. Open Cup semifinals against D.C.
 United.
 He finished the year with five MLS goals (seven in all competitions).

-On May 26, 2004 Wolyniec scored two goals and assisted on another in a 3-1 victory over Boavista F.C. of the Portuguese Liga.
+On May 26, 2004, Wolyniec scored two goals and assisted on another in a 3–1 victory over Boavista F.C. of the Portuguese Liga.
 Even as the team signed a trio of foreign strikers in 2004, he kept his starting place, scored ten goals to tie for the team lead, and began to mature into a team leader.
 But after scoring two goals in eight games in 2005, he was traded to the Columbus Crew in exchange for prolific scorer Ante Razov.

 After scoring three goals for the Crew, Wolyniec was dealt in May 2006 to Los Angeles Galaxy in a four-player deal.
 In August, he was traded again, joining New York Red Bulls for his third stint with the club formerly known as MetroStars.